axxeerick/Axxe_website/content/teach_award/updates.md

   description = "The Graduate Associate Teaching Award is Ohio State's highest recognition of the exceptional teaching provided by graduate students serving as Graduate Teaching Associates."

 [[item]]
-  organization = "Department of Sociology" organization_url = ""
+  organization = "Department of Sociology, Ohio State" organization_url = ""
   title = "Graduate Representative for the Instructional Development Committee" url = ""